Statement of commitment

 - Overview of the Accessibility for Ontarians with Disabilities Act, 2005 and the requirements of the customer service standard.

 - The Human Rights Code as it pertains to persons with disabilities.

 - CIRA’s plan related to the Customer service standard.

 - How to interact and communicate with people with various types of disabilities.

 - How to interact with people with disabilities who use an assistive device or require the assistance of a service animal or a support person.

 - What to do if a person with a disability is having difficulty accessing CIRA’s goods and services.

 Revised training will be provided in the event of changes to CIRA’s existing policies as well as changes to legislation, procedures and/or practices.

-CIRA will retain a record of training that includes the dates training was provided and the number of employees who attended the training.
+CIRA will retain a record of training that includes the dates training was provided.

 CIRA will use reasonable efforts to ensure that the provisioning of its services are consistent with the principles of dignity, independence, integration and equal opportunity by: